Quick Summary

 • uuid

-An efficient way of doing this is by creating a requirements.txt file and listing all the packages into it.
-You can also declare the versions of the packages wherever necessary.
+An efficient way to do this is to create a requirements.txt file and list all the packages in it.
+You can also declare the packages’ versions wherever necessary.

 Copy Text